nizzzwa/my-saves/README.md

 | **Timeline Card** | Shows the newest and oldest post collected with a count in between |
 | **Anchor System** | Saves `posts[0]` after every export as the stop point for the next incremental run |
 | **Background Persistence** | Scrape state survives popup close mid-run via a service worker relay |

-### Installation

-> The extension is currently pending review on the Chrome Web Store.
-Once approved, install it directly from there.

-To install manually in the meantime:

-1. Clone or download this repo
-2. Open `chrome://extensions` in Chrome
-3. Enable **Developer mode** (top right toggle)
-4. Click **Load unpacked** and select the `/extension` folder

-### Usage

-1. Navigate to `linkedin.com/my-items/saved-posts/` and make sure the page is loaded
-2. Click the extension icon in your toolbar
-3. Choose **Export All** (first time) or **Export Latest** (subsequent runs)
-4. Wait for the scrape to complete — the popup shows live progress
-5. Click **Export JSON** to download your posts

 ### JSON Output Format